hoomanpppp/hooman/README.md

 node server.js
 ```

-The app serves `/public_html` when deployed, but you can open `index.html` directly for static preview.
+The app serves `/public_html` when deployed, but you can open `index.html` directly for a static preview.
+All images are embedded directly in the HTML/CSS as data URIs so no binary
+assets need to be tracked in the repository.

 ## Environment variables